 Be authentic – Teenagers are fantastic lie detectors.
 They can tell when you are not being genuine or authentic, which may cause your youth to distrust you.

 I had a colleague who struggled through her first year of teaching.
 She was a young, Caucasian female in a predominately Black and Hispanic school.
 She told me about the comments students had made, and I suggested that she try acknowledging that she was white.
 She refused, stating that she believed that color doesn’t matter and shouldn’t affect her teaching abilities.
-Her second year, though, she was so frustrated with her struggles in the classroom that she was willing to give it a try.
+In her second year, though, she was so frustrated with her struggles in the classroom that she was willing to give it a try.
 She remarked that having that conversation with her students resulted in her having better relationships and connections with them.

 Set professional boundaries